marcote/go-web-workshop/README.md

 1. You have installed the [Go Programming Language][1].
 1. You have set up a `GOPATH` by following the [How to Write Go Code][9] tutorial.
 1. You are somewhat familiar with the basics of Go.
 (The [Go Tour][2] is a pretty good place to start)
-1. You have a Google account and you have installed the [Google Cloud SDK][3].

 ## Contents